UNDP's response

 • Over 2,000 people, including refugees from Ukraine, attended five job fairs organized in Chișinău, Bălți, Cahul, Ungheni, and Căușeni.

-• 169 refugees from both banks of Nistru river attended professional training and digital literacy courses, which resulted in employment opportunities, discovering of new talents, and means of psychological relief.
+• 378 refugees from both banks of Nistru river attended professional development, Romanian language, and digital literacy training, which resulted in enhanced livelihoods and employment opportunities, discovering of new talents and means of psychological relief.

-• 5 local companies are supported to expand production, expecting more than 50 new jobs to be created, including for refugees.
+• 5 local companies were supported to expand production, 38 new jobs were created, including for refugees.

 • Approx. 1,000 refugees from both banks of Nistru received legal assistance.